michaelnkema1/michaelnkema1/README.md

 I'm a Computer Engineering student who enjoys building things that **think, move, and solve problems**.

-My interests sit between **Artificial Intelligence, Robotics, and Full-Stack Development**.
+My interests sit between **Artificial Intelligence, Robotics, and Web Development**.
 Whether it's training a recommendation model, building autonomous robots with ROS, or developing software used by real people, I enjoy turning ideas into working systems.

 ---